OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 ### Web Apps

 * [**Web Apps run by Third-Party Engines**](https://open-web-advocacy.org/apple-dma-review/#web-app-installation-and-management-for-third-party-browsers):
   Allow browsers to install and manage Web Apps which then run in the third-party browser's engine.
 Third-party browsers should be able to manage the web app install process and customize the web apps settings page to support desired features.
-Browsers should also be able to operate “web app stores”.
+Browsers should also be able to operate "web app stores".

 * [**Web App Install Discoverability**](https://open-web-advocacy.org/apple-dma-review/#implement-web-app-install-prompts-for-ios-safari-and-wKWebView-browsers):
   Allow installation of Web Apps in Safari to be as [discoverable as](https://open-web-advocacy.org/walled-gardens-report/#app-clips) [native apps](https://open-web-advocacy.org/walled-gardens-report/#smart-app-banners).
 Currently [the option to install a web app is hidden](https://open-web-advocacy.org/walled-gardens-report/#ios-web-app-installation---a-well-hidden-safari-exclusive) and has been made worse in the upcoming iOS 26\.